TEACHING (please email me for more detail regarding readings, exercises, etc.)

 Workshops should be spaces that respect flux, engage and disrupt structure, and promote connection to one another and the world.
-As a teacher view myself as a facillitator and caretaker, not gatekeeper.
+As a teacher view myself as a facillitator, not a gatekeeper.

 As a classroom community, our capacity to generate excitement is deeply affected by our interest in one another, in hearing one another’s voices, in recognizing one another’s presence.